 The common need for sustainable development and the energy transition have opened up new scenarios.
-These have led us to launch Futur-e, our ambitious circular economy project for the redevelopment of 23 thermal power plants and a former mining area, sites that no longer have a role to play in the national energy system.
+These have led us to launch Futur-e, our largest circular economy project, which involves the repurposing of 23 thermal power plants and a former mining area.

-Our model, which is based on the principles of the circular economy, focuses on environmental, social and economic sustainability in order to identify, together with local communities, potential circular and long-term solutions that can transform these areas into development opportunities.
+Our model, which is based on the principles of the circular economy, focuses on environmental, social and economic sustainability in order to identify, together with local communities, potential circular and long-term solutions that can transform these areas into development opportunities for local communities.

 The project’s key elements are:

-- stakeholder engagement: paying attention to the needs of local governments, business partners and citizens, in order to decide what action to take;
+- stakeholder engagement: extensive listening tours in the local areas and direct discussions with local government, business partners and citizens, in order to decide what action to take

-- sustainable redevelopment: sites are built according to the "sustainable construction site" guidelines developed by Enel.
+- sustainability during the construction phase: projects follow the “sustainable construction site” guidelines developed by Enel

-Sharing and reusing materials, sustainable practices and increased participation: Futur-e is not just an innovative project for the transformation of dismantled power plants, but also the practical demonstration of the benefits of the circular economy.
-It has been internationally recognised as a best practice by the World Business Council for Sustainable Development (WBCSD), among others.
+Sharing and reusing materials, sustainable practices and increased participation: Futur-e is not just an innovative project for the repurposing of industrial sites, but also the practical demonstration of the benefits of the circular economy.
+Indeed, it has been internationally recognised as a best practice by the World Business Council for Sustainable Development (WBCSD), among others.

 Visit the Futur-e section in order to find out more about the project and about the state of the plants involved in it.